What programs are offered by the School of Education at VIU?

 How many courses must I take to be considered full-time in a graduate program?

-For on-ground courses, students taking three courses (nine credits) are considered full-time.
+Students taking three courses (nine credits) are considered full-time.
 Students taking less than three courses in a graduate program are generally considered to be part-time.

 All international students must be enrolled full-time.